PHPDevsr/check-conflict-action/README.md

-# Check signed commits in PR
+# Check conflict branch in PR

 A GitHub Action that checks the Pull Request with conflict branch, labeling custom conflict and also places a comment in the PR to inform the author about next steps.